ddeconde/dotfiles/etc/README.md

 - Prefer plain text over all other formats.
 - Use only open formats.
 - Avoid DRM encumbered media.
-- Prefer open source software whenever possible.
+- Prefer open source software wherever possible.
 - Pay for software of quality (paying for open source software is best).
 - Only use maintained software.